kikiisong/HCI-homework/index.md

-## My Reflection on Digital Wellbeing
+## My Reflections on Digital Wellbeing

 At the beginning of 2021, I was very digitally unhealthy.
 My average screen time was 11+ hours per day.
 As I wasn’t doing anything meaningful on my phone, when the day was over, the void of knowing that I’ve wasted so many hours made me feel bad.
 The negativity got carried over to the next day.
 After a few weeks, I was in such a bad shape: unproductive, anxious, easily distracted, and lacking sleep.